needle-mirror/com.unity.cloud.assets/Documentation~/use-case-start-transformation-on-dataset.md

 ### Get a transformation

-To get a transformation that has been previously started on a dataset, whether already completed or not, follow these steps:
+To get a transformation that has been previously started on a dataset, regardless of its completion status, follow these steps:

-1. Open the `AssetManagementBehaviour` script you created.
+1. Open the `AssetManagementBehaviour` script that you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseStartTransformationExample.cs#Example_Behaviour_GetTransformation)]

-The code snippet gets a transformation that has been previously started on the dataset.
+The code snippet gets a transformation that was previously started on the dataset.